Ole Miss stuns Stanford, reaches first Sweet 16 in 16 years

 “This is such a big accomplishment.
 A lot of us came here to make history and that’s what we’re doing,” freshman Ayanna Thompson said.

-Behind the entire game, Stanford called timeout with 28 seconds left then Hannah Jump turned the ball over and Scott converted.
-Haley Jones lost the ball out of bounds on the Cardinal’s last possession with a chance to tie then again in the waning moments.

-These upstart Rebels (25-8) advance to the Seattle Regional semifinal next weekend, while Tara VanDerveer’s Stanford team (29-6) is eliminated far earlier than this group envisioned — the season ending on the Cardinal’s home floor.
+These upstart Rebels (25-8) advance to the Seattle Regional semifinal next weekend, while VanDerveer’s Stanford team (29-6) is eliminated far earlier than this group envisioned — the season ending on the Cardinal’s home floor.
 Jones fought tears after her final game, finishing with 16 points and eight rebounds but five turnovers.

+“Some of the things we did were self-inflicted.
+The turnovers really hurt us,” VanDerveer said.
+“They’re really a tough team, they’re a lot better than (No.) 8 teams we’ve played before.
+Sometimes you don’t have a really good matchup.”

 Only four No. 1 seeds had lost before the Sweet 16 since 1994, with Duke the last one in 2009.
 Stanford did so once before, falling to 16th-seeded Harvard in the first round of the 1998 tournament.